Activity ideas for participating in PSD2018

-There are many ways to advocate for patient empowerment.
+There are many ways to advocate for safe medicines and healthcare for all.
 We have put together some examples of activities to give you some inspiration.
 These activities range from raising awareness, campaigning, through to creating opportunities for effectively engaging with key decision-makers in healthcare.

 Let us know your plans!

-- Hold a workshop, offering opportunities for patients to speak about their own experiences (challenges and solutions) regarding empowerment.
+- Hold a workshop, offering opportunities for patients to speak about their own experiences (challenges and solutions) regarding safe medication and healthcare.
+Share these experiences via short articles with us to promote patient pharmacovigilance stories.

-- Run a cultural event such as a play, theatre, dance or concert with local groups and networks to address patient empowerment in creative ways.
+- Run a cultural event such as a play, theatre, dance or concert with local groups and networks to raise awareness on safe medication and healthcare in creative ways.

 - Hold a march or a walk to raise awareness and promote discussion.

-- Organise a poster competition to engage young people and let them say what patient empowerment means for them.
+- Organise a poster competition to engage young people and let them say what safe medication and healthcare means for them.
+Share these with us to help you promote them.

-- Host a face-to-face seminar or online webinar to discuss a strategy for achieving patient empowerment in your area/country/region.
+- Host a face-to-face seminar or online webinar to discuss a strategy for achieving safe medication and healthcare in your area/country/region.
 Invite a range of stakeholders to speak on the panel.

-- Develop communications materials on patient empowerment and distribute to members of the public.
+- Develop communications materials on safe medication and healthcare and distribute to members of the public.

-- Organise visits and meetings in local hospitals to meet with patients and health professionals and engage them in the campaign.
+- Organise visits and meetings to local hospitals to meet with patients and health professionals and engage them in the campaign.

 - Draft a strategy to engage a well-known patient and/or celebrity from your region or country to support the campaign or event.
 Ask them to endorse the day to increase the media and public attention.

-- Create and deliver petitions and letters to decision-makers calling for a commitment to create opportunities for patients to be empowered.
+- Create and deliver petitions and letters to decision-makers calling for a commitment to create safer practices for patients in the area/country/region.

-- Create a website or Facebook page to promote a petition and gather online support for a policy intervention aiming to empower patients in your region or country.
+- Create a website or Facebook page to promote a petition and gather online support for a policy intervention aiming to promote safe medication and healthcare in your area/region/country.

-- Identify opportunities to speak at local community events or meetings where you can raise awareness of patients’ rights and how patients can access the right kinds of knowledge to exercise them.
+- Identify opportunities to speak at local community events or meetings where you can raise awareness of patients’ rights, safe medicines and healthcare.

 - Identify policy issues that you can influence and arrange meetings with key decision makers in your country or region.